ULUdev/vct/README.md

 vocab = "one"
 additionals = true
 clearlines = true
+database = false # database is not recommended currently since there is a lack of support for writing and migrating from dict files dbpath = "vocab.db"
 ```
 - `dicts`: a list of strings/paths where dictionaries are.
 If the path doesn't start with a slash
   it gets automatically put in the config directory